TelegramBots/book/src/FAQ.md

 Set the `media.Caption` (and `media.ParseMode`) on the first media

 ### _13. How to write a bot that make questions/answers with users?_
-Either you can code a complex state machine workflow, saving where each user is currently in the discussion.
+Either you can code a complex state machine workflow, saving where each user is currently in the discussion tree.
 Or you can just use [YourEasyBot](https://github.com/wiz0u/YourEasyBot) which makes sequential bots very simple to write... _(or one of the [other frameworks](https://github.com/TelegramBots/Telegram.Bot/wiki) available for Telegram.Bot)_

 ### _14. How to make font effects in message?_